Rikki Fulton: Personal life

 Fulton was first married to actress Ethel Scott, who appeared with him on The Rikki Fulton Show in 1960 and 1961.
 While separated from their respective partners, Fulton met Audrey Matheson Craig-Brown (known as Kate Matheson), an actress 13 years his junior.
 Matheson saw Fulton perform in a production of Noël Coward's Hay Fever, but it would be 17 years before they met in person.
 After one day together, Fulton proposed and they married in 1969.
 In 1976, Matheson became pregnant but later lost the baby.

 In 1998, Fulton began to display symptoms of Alzheimer's disease.
 In 2001, his wife recalled that "he [Fulton] returned home and devastatingly informed her, "I can't remember my lines any more".
 In 2002, after being diagnosed with the disease, Fulton remained at his own home and fronted that year's Alzheimer Scotland Christmas appeal.
 He grew to depend on Kate more and more until, eventually, it was decided he move into the Quayside nursing home.
 In 2003, after breaking his hip in a fall, he was admitted to the Western Infirmary and then to Gartnavel Royal Hospital for assessment.
-After contracting the "superbug" MRSA and returning to Quayside, Fulton died peacefully on 27 January 2004, aged 79 years.
+After contracting the "superbug" MRSA and returning to Quayside, Fulton died on 27 January 2004, aged 79.

 Fulton's death sparked numerous dedications in his memory.
 The then-BBC Scotland Controller, John McCormick, said "he [Fulton] was a legend for people across the whole country."

 Fulton's funeral took place six days after his death.
 In tribute to his Scotch and Wry character Supercop (a police traffic officer), police motorcyclists escorted the funeral cortège as it made its way to Clydebank Crematorium.
-The Reverend Alastair Symington, who was a close friend of Fulton, led the service, which featured tributes from Fulton's widow Kate Matheson and Tony Roper.
+The Reverend Alastair Symington, who was a close friend of Fulton, led the service, which featured tributes from Fulton's widow and Tony Roper.
 Symington had previously collaborated with Fulton on the book, For God's Sake, Ask!.
 Both Rikki and his wife were strong supporters of the Scottish SPCA, which received a financial donation following Fulton's funeral.
 A Scottish SPCA inspector represented the animal welfare organisation at the service.

 Kate Matheson died in 2005 after completing a book about her relationship with Fulton, entitled Rikki & Me.
 For her funeral in Glasgow, Matheson requested no black ties should be worn because "we [she and Fulton] were together again".